 - Infection: In rare cases, infection can happen if bacteria get into the skin when the puncture is done.
 This is very rare because doctors always clean the skin and use sterile techniques to do the test.

 - Bleeding: If a small blood vessel under the skin is nicked during the spinal tap, there may be some bleeding.

 When your child is having any kind of procedure, it's understandable to be a little uneasy.
 But it helps to know that spinal taps are quick, common tests and that complications are rare.
 If you have any questions or concerns, talk with your doctor.

 - Germs: Bacteria, Viruses, Fungi, and Protozoa

-- Quick Video Summary: Spinal Tap (Lumbar Puncture)
+- What's a Spinal Tap (Lumbar Puncture)?
+(Video)

 - Nervous System

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.